ETACE/ace_covid19/README.md

 ## Replication

-All *covid_par_ini.jl* and *batchdata.dat files* used to create the figures and tables in the [working paper](https://dx.doi.org/10.2139/ssrn.3635329) from June 2020 can be found in the *data/working_paper/* folder.
-Our latest results (corresponding to the version of the paper from January 2021) are located in the *data/* folder.
+All *covid_par_ini.jl* and *batchdata.dat files* used to create the figures and tables in the [first working paper](https://dx.doi.org/10.2139/ssrn.3635329) (June 2020) and [second working paper](https://dx.doi.org/10.2139/ssrn.3799928) (February 2021) can be found in the *data/working_paper/* and *data/working_paper_2/* folders.
+Data Our latest results (corresponding to the version of the paper from July 2021) are located in the *data/* folder.

 We use the following files located in the root folder to encode different policies (latest results):

+* *policy_lockdown_2.jl* - The baseline lockdown policy.
+* *policy_open_2.jl* - Baseline policy after lockdown.
+* *policy_allout.jl* - Policy after vaccine becomes available (terminates all measures).

+To vary the policy intensity (e.g. extend of business closures), we use the parameters *alpha_lockdown* and *alpha_open*.

+For the results from the second working paper, we used the following policy files:

 * *policy_lockdown_bailout.jl* - The baseline lockdown policy.
 * *policy_open.jl* - Baseline policy after lockdown.
 * *policy_allout.jl* - Policy after vaccine becomes available (terminates all measures).

-To vary the policy intensity (e.g. extend of business closures), we use the parameters *alpha_lockdown* and *alpha_open*.

-For the results from the working paper, we used the following policy files:
+For the results from the first working paper, we used the following policy files:

 * *policy_baseline.jl* - The baseline lockdown policy.
 * *policy_baseline_end.jl* - Baseline policy after lockdown.